UtrechtUniversity/abm4soc/Schelling-Segregation/Two-dimensional/README.md

 "6: full of blues"
 Blue actors are happy only if they have eight blue neighbors.

-"7: egual numbers of reds and blues"
+"7: equal numbers of reds and blues"
 Blue actors are happy only if they have as many blue neighbors as they have red neighbors.

 "8: percentages"